matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

 ### Room DAG breakdown

-#### "insertion" and "batch" events
+#### `m.room.insertion` and `m.room.batch` events

-We use "insertion" and "batch" events to describe how each historical batch should connect to each other and how the homeserver can navigate the DAG.
+We use `m.room.insertion` and `m.room.batch` events to describe how each historical batch should connect to each other and how the homeserver can navigate the DAG.

- - With "insertion" events, we just add them to the start of each chronological batch (where the oldest message in the batch is).
-The next older-in-time batch can connect to that "insertion" event from the previous batch.
+ - With `m.room.insertion` events, we just add them to the start of each chronological batch (where the oldest message in the batch is).
+The next older-in-time batch can connect to that `m.room.insertion` event from the previous batch.
- - The initial base "insertion" event could be from the main DAG or we can create it ad-hoc in the first batch.
-In the latter case, a "marker" event (detailed below) inserted into the main DAG can be used to point to the new "insertion" event.
+ - The initial base `m.room.insertion` event could be from the main DAG or we can create it ad-hoc in the first batch.
+In the latter case, a `m.room.marker` event (detailed below) inserted into the main DAG can be used to point to the new `m.room.insertion` event.
  - `m.room.batch` events have a `m.next_batch_id` field which is used to indicate the `m.room.insertion` event that the batch connects to.